ayush-lab/Coursera-Clone/README.md

 - [x] Teacher can see their uploaded courses
 - [x] Teacher can delete their course
 - [x] Teacher can edit their course

+### Testing using jest and supertest for express endpoints.

 ## Real Time Live Group Classes using socket.io and Optimized with redis for caching messages